Cruciate Injuries in DogsKatrina Skuce2025-06-13T15:35:32+00:00

 Cruciate injuries and repairs

 Cruciate rupture or injury is by far the most common hind leg lameness issue in dogs.
 It is also our most common orthopaedic repair.
-The link below is a good read and explains the condition
+The links below are very useful and explain the condition and surgery very well

 Please note that Flynn Vets is not affiliated with Fitzpatrick Referrals.

-At Flynnvets in Belfast and Ballynahinch our Orthopaedic Surgeon Dan Flynn has repaired cruciate ruptures in a number of different ways over the years.
+At Flynnvets in Belfast and Ballynahinch, Northern Ireland, our orthopaedic surgeon Dan Flynn has repaired cruciate ruptures in a number of different ways over the years.
 We are constantly trying to improve surgery techniques to get the best recovery and long term outcome for our patients.

 The main types of surgery used for repair of cruciate ligaments are: